List of heads of state of Ghana

 This is a list of the heads of state of Ghana, from the independence of Ghana in 1957 to the present day.

-From 1957 to 1960 the head of state under the Constitution of 1957 was the Queen of Ghana, Elizabeth II, who was also the Queen of the United Kingdom and the other Commonwealth realms.
+From 1957 to 1960 the head of state under the Constitution of 1957 was the queen of Ghana, Elizabeth II, who was also the monarch of other Commonwealth realms.
 The monarch was represented in Ghana by a governor-general.
 Ghana became a republic within the Commonwealth under the Constitution of 1960 and the monarch and governor-general were replaced by an executive president.

 Monarch (1957–1960)

 The succession to the throne was the same as the succession to the British throne.

 Governor-general

 The governor-general was the representative of the monarch in Ghana and exercised most of the powers of the monarch.
 The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
 Since Ghana was granted independence by the Ghana Independence Act 1957, rather than being first established as a semi-autonomous Dominion and later promoted to independence by the Statute of Westminster 1931, the governor-general was to be always appointed solely on the advice of the Cabinet of Ghana without the involvement of the British government, with the sole exception of Charles Arden-Clarke, the former colonial governor, who served as governor-general temporarily until he was replaced by William Hare.
 In the event of a vacancy the chief justice served as officer administering the government.